-Our family has been fishing in Ketchikan, Alaska for three generations.
+Our family has been fishing in Ketchikan, Alaska for four generations.

 Our family is the original owner of the lodge property, purchasing the land from the Federal Government in the 1940’s.
 It started out with my great aunt Amy, her husband Ed and a one room cabin with a one hole out-house.
 My grandfather eventually inherited the cabin and brought me here on a summer vacation from Oregon in 1978 when I was 12 years old.
 After fishing with him in a 14′ Lund and staying in the cabin for a few weeks I was hooked for the rest of my life.